 Highlights from the Inner Chambers

-In the same room, a colossal head from Izmir draws attention.
-This imposing sculpture is thought to depict either the poet Sappho or a goddess, offering a glimpse into the artistic grandeur of ancient times.
-Additionally, visitors will find a statue of the goddess 2K with Plutos, symbolizing good fortune and wealth, and a statue of the late Roman emperor Valentinian II, resplendent in his elaborate clothing and diadem.
+In the same section, a colossal head from Izmir (Smyrna) captures attention.
+This imposing sculpture is thought to depict either a goddess or a prominent figure, offering a look into the grandeur of ancient Greek artistry.
+Additionally, visitors will find statues of deities, such as Tyche (the goddess of fortune) and Plutus (the god of wealth), symbolizing good fortune and prosperity.

 Western Turkey’s Marble Heritage